AttainableEntertainment/BunkerSniper/CONTRIBUTING.md

 * Make sure to follow the standards for organizing files and folders

 ### Standards for organizing the repository
+* We will be following unreal engine's standard for file naming conventions, [link to the page here](https://wiki.unrealengine.com/Assets_Naming_Convention)
 * All files will be put in the folder of its type example would be blueprints in the blueprints folder or meshs in the meshs folder
 * Folders may be created inside the main type folder to help organize large amount of files into sub folders.
 Example in folder blueprints, added a folder named Blueprints_AI for the ai blueprints or BP_AI for short
 * Naming conventions for folders and files must follow the standard type_subtype_nameOfFile examples BP_Gun or BP_Weapons_Gun